ikatanic/ivan.github.io/_posts/2019-09-14-polynomial-multiplication.md

 Most familiar example is the number multiplication.
 Have you ever wondered why are you able to multiply million-digit numbers in Python in seconds?

 School algorithm is very simple, but also very slow.
-It's time complexity is $O(n^2)$ .
+It's time complexity is $O(n^2)$.
-There are much more efficient solutions and we want to explore them in this article.
+There are much more efficient algorithms and the goal of this article is to explore them.

 After formalizing the problem, we'll see Karatsuba algorithm for multiplying polynomials in $O(n^{1.58})$ .
 Next, we'll try to multiply polynomials using polynomial interpolation which will be the base for $O(n \log n)$ algorithm that utilizes Fast Fourirer Transform (FFT).